weebao/tip-calculator-app-main/README.md

 ```
 git clone https://github.com/weebao/tip-calculator-app-main.git
 ```
-Install all the necessary packages and modules
+Install and build all the necessary packages and modules
 ```
 npm install
+npm build
 ```
 To run the web app on a locally hosted website:
 ```